 When it’s just too dangerous

 When looking at a potential DIY project at home, it’s necessary to take into consideration whether or not it’s too dangerous to do on your own.
-Roofing and electrical work are both prime examples of this, as they often require extensive knowledge, skill, experience, and the right equipment in order to do the job properly in a safe way.
+Roofing and electrical work are both prime examples of this; repairing the roof may seem easy, but it involves significant risks as they often require extensive knowledge, skill, experience, and the right equipment in order to do the job repairing the roof may seem easy, but it involves significant risks] in a safe way.
 Demolishing load-bearing walls is yet another dangerous job that should be left to the pros, especially since doing so on your own can cause structural damage to your home.
 Should you go through with such a dangerous project on your own, you’ll be risking getting a serious injury and potentially causing more damage to your home (and finances) along the way.

 While DIY home projects can be a great way to save money and do the job on your own accord, it’s important to remember that there are some instances — such as when the work is too dangerous — in which calling a professional can present a better solution.
 In turn, you can ensure that you’ll end up with quality and professional work, without risking yourself or your finances.